-In the 114th Congress, legislative proposals to permanently extend parts of ITFA have been introduced in both houses of Congress.
+In the 114th Congress, ITFA was extended through December 11, 2015, as part of the 2016 Continuing Appropriations Act (P.L.
+114-53).
+In addition to the temporary extension, legislative proposals to permanently extend parts of ITFA have been introduced in both houses of Congress.
 The Permanent Internet Tax Freedom Act (H.R.
 235), which would permanently extend the moratorium on Internet access taxes while allowing the grandfather clause to expire, was passed by the House on June 9, 2015.
 Companion legislation has been introduced in the Senate (S. 431).